 While in India, Ankur tried to give back to society as best he could by being a part of as many social initiatives as possible.
 He was a part of an organization that helped educate girls so as to help them in becoming independent.
 He formed a group of underprivileged children in his locality and taught them Mathematics and Science on weekends.
 He also helped raise awareness and funds for this cause by organizing various fundraisers and taking part in numerous events.
 Thus, in his effort to give back to the community here in Canada, he is thrilled to work with Kawasaki Disease Canada.

-She works at Mitchell Fire Protection Systems in Brighton since August 2014 as an Administrative Assistant.
-Prior to that she worked at Darcon Construction Managers/Liberty Development as a Project Administrator/Project Co-ordinator for over 8 years.
+She works at SDP Communications in Brighton as an Administrative Consultant.
+Prior to that she worked at Mitchell Fire Protection Systems in Brighton, and Darcon Construction Managers/Liberty Development as a Project Administrator/Project Co-ordinator for over 8 years.